 One problem with elastic strings is that they don’t drive a soundboard very well.
 Rather than forcing the soundboard into vibration when they themselves vibrate, they tend to accommodate their own motion by stretching.
 The soundboard, if it has any inherent mass and rigidity of its own to speak of, scarcely moves.
 For this reason, a rubber band string instrument with a more fully realized soundboard/soundbox is likely to be disappointingly quiet; probably not much louder than the shoebox zither.
 And rubber band strings don’t lend themselves easily to the usual methods of sound amplification.
 They don’t work with magnetic pickups (the kind used on electric guitars), because magnetic pickups require a string of steel or other magnetic metal; latex doesn’t qualify.
 Rubber bands aren’t great candidates for piezo pickups either.
 Piezos need to attached a vibrating body to gather a signal; they are usually attached to or built into a bridge or soundboard.
 But since the rubber band string transmits very little of its vibratory movement to its bridge and soundboard, this too is a sub-optimal situation; the piezo is given very little vibration to respond to.

-However, I have found a couple of methods for elastic amplification.
+However, there are methods for elastic amplification.
 One is to use a magnetic pickup in a particular configuration that allows it to function as a bridge and pickup in one.
 This system is detailed below in the description of the instrument called The Noodles.
 Another amplification method is to mount rubber band strings on a styrofoam body with a piezo placed somewhere on the styrofoam.
 A suitable styrofoam body, reinforced in appropriate ways, can have the right blend of strength and yeildingness to make this work where other materials, being heavier or more rigid, would be less effective.
 This idea is detailed below in the description of the instrument called Styrovessel.